Ced30/GGL-Documentation/API/GGL_Common/Get_value.md

 # Method Get_value()

-## this method is available on class button and children
+## this method is available on class button and it's children

 | Parameter   |  type   |              description                   |
 |--           |       --|--                                          |